-- 1. If an awning is built over the unit to prevent direct sunlight or rain exposure, make sure that heat radiation from the condenser is not restricted. - 2.
-Ensure the unit is unobstructed, allow proper space on all sides according to the arrows and distance measurements in the figures. - 3.
-Do not place animals and plants in the path of the warm air - 4.
-Take the air conditioner weight into account and select a place where noise and vibration are minimum. - 5.
-Select a place so that the warm air and sound from the air conditioner does not disturb neighbors.
+- If an awning is built over the unit to prevent direct sunlight or rain exposure, make sure that heat radiation from the condenser is not restricted. - 2.
+Ensure that the spaces indicated by arrows around front, back and side of the unit. - 3.
+Do not place animals and plants in the path of the warm air. - Take the air conditioner weight into account and select a place where noise and vibration are minimum. - Select a place so that the warm air and noise from the air conditioner do not disturb neighbors.